Maycon1993/Devices-docs/surface/surface-laptop-studio-graphics.md

 ### NVIDIA RTX A2000 Laptop GPU

 The NVIDIA RTX A2000 offers professional graphics rendering and AI capabilities.
-This enables demanding professional workflows, including manufacturing and product design, media and entertainment modeling, animating and rendering, architecture, engineering and construction design.
+This enables demanding professional workflows, including manufacturing and product design, media and entertainment modeling, animating and rendering, architecture, engineering, and construction design.

 NVIDIA RTX A2000 builds on the GeForce RTX 3050 Ti features with the following capabilities:

 - Enterprise-grade reliability, including ISV certification for professional apps and enterprise drivers tuned for software compatibility and stability.
-- Enterprise-level hardware, drivers and support.
+- Enterprise-level hardware, drivers, and support.
 - Dedicated IT enterprise tools for remote management that help maximize uptime and minimize IT support requirements.
 - Enhanced support for professional applications using Open GL graphics.